Skip to main content

 Can I re-band my vessel if it has already met the 30-day quarantine period?

 Yes.
-If your vessel has completed the 30-day quarantine and has been inspected, you can exit the water, get re-banded, and return at a later date without needing to go through the full quarantine process again.
-This offers convenience for boaters who follow the guidelines and ensures continued compliance.
+If your vessel has completed the 30-day quarantine and has been inspected, you can exit the water, the vessel must be re-banded in order to return at a later date without needing to go through the full quarantine process again.

 What do the different color bands mean?